MIS - Management Information Systems

 Selected data communications and networking topics are examined in greater detail and depth.
 Students study the design, configuration, implementation, maintenance, management, troubleshooting and evaluation of selected networking technologies and software.
 Time is devoted to both concepts and hands-on exercises.
 Prerequisites: junior standing, advanced standing.

 Presents advanced concepts and techniques for business problem solving by developing software applications using a contemporary business programming language.
 Special emphasis is placed on object-oriented programming approach.
 Topics include developing classes, using a multi-tiered approach toward application development, establishing database connection, working with data tables, and database processing.
 Prerequisites: MIS 310 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 Repeatable for credit with departmental consent.
 Prerequisites: senior standing, departmental consent, advanced standing.

 Addresses the issues of managing the information systems (IS) function.
 Includes the role of IS as a corporate entity, developing a strategic plan for IT investments, organizing the IS department, IS personnel management, IS project management, the role of IS as a user-support entity, auditing the IS function and emerging issues in managing the IS department.
-Prerequisites: MIS 605 (or concurrent enrollment), junior standing, advanced standing.
+Pre- or corequisite: MIS 605, junior standing, advanced standing.

 Introduces design and implementation of business intelligence systems for tactical, managerial and strategic level decision making.
 Addresses how organizational data and analytics support business performance management.
 Prepares managers for developing and implementing digital performance dashboards to monitor business processes and make informed decisions.
 Replaces MIS 650 effective fall 2013.